-Prior to release of her tenth album Nick of Time in March 1989, Bonnie Raitt was a bit of a puzzle.
+Prior to release of her tenth album Nick of Time in early 1989, and the equally sublime Luck of the Draw two years later, Bonnie Raitt was a bit of a puzzle.
 For two decades she had been a critic’s darling, starting with her 1971 debut (four stars), Give It Up in 1972 (four and a half stars), 1973’s Takin’ My Time, and Streetlights the following year (again, four out of five stars).
 Musically, Bonnie Raitt did everything musically and every American style well except write prolifically, but her superb ear for finding excellent songs and players meant that she didn’t have to.
 Yet it is probably fair to say that prior to Nick of Time, after almost twenty years of recording and constant touring, Raitt’s best-known song was her 1977 cover of Del Shannon‘s 1961 hit “Runaway“.

 Nine albums’ worth of modest sales and little songwriting royalties required Raitt to tour long and hard throughout the Seventies and deep into the Eighties just to keep new strings on her National steel guitar, and the well-known rigors of the road understandably took their toll.
 Not coincidentally, however, Bonnie’s first post-recovery album Nick of Time, released in March 1989, sold five times more than all previous nine albums combined, thanks to such songs as John Hiatt‘s “Thing Called Love“, Jerry Lynn Williams’ “Real Man” and the deadly “I Will Not Be Denied“, the gorgeous shimmering “Cry on My Shoulder“, and two terrific Bonnie Hayes compositions,”Love Letter” and reggae-inflected “Have a Heart“.